hd9/aspnet-microservices/README.md

 ### Building and running with Visual Studio
 Building with Visual Studio 2019 should be straightforward.
-Simply open the `AspNetMicroservices.sln` file from the `src` folder and Visual Studio should be able to build the project.
+Simply open the `AspNetMicroservices.sln` file from the `src` folder and debug the project from Visual Studio 2019.

 ### Building and running the Docker images with Docker Compose
-To build all the images, the quickest way is to use [Docker Compose](https://docs.docker.com/compose/).
+The recommended way to build the images is by using:
+[Docker Compose](https://docs.docker.com/compose/).
 Assuming you have [.NET SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed, you should be able to build the project with: